MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     GitHub Copilot should provide guidance on maintaining consistent error handling patterns across the refactored methods.
 This is critical because the current method has complex error handling with rollback procedures that must be preserved.

     The recommendations should address:
-    - How to maintain the current rollback behavior (like releasing inventory on payment failures)
+    - How to maintain the current rollback behavior (like releasing inventory on payment failures).
-    - Whether to use return values, exceptions, or result objects for error signaling
+    - Whether to use return values, exceptions, or result objects for error signaling.
-    - How to preserve audit logging throughout the refactored methods
+    - How to preserve audit logging throughout the refactored methods.
-    - Ways to ensure cleanup procedures are still executed in error scenarios
+    - Ways to ensure cleanup procedures are still executed in error scenarios.

 GitHub Copilot's Ask mode excels at analyzing complex code structures and providing strategic guidance for refactoring.
 The insights from this analysis will inform the specific refactoring approach you implement in the next section, ensuring that you maintain business logic integrity while achieving better code organization.